A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Experiments and Result Analysis

 As part of the test, we also examined how different levels of granularity affect performance.
 We simulated a less detailed instruction in following two ways: 1) skipping intermediate steps and 2) neglecting an entire aspect of information, such as omitting actions details.
 The two types of less detailed instructions are illustrated in Table~\ref{tab:loweringdetail}.
 Communicating with a low granularity of information is very common as human communicators often believe that some intermediate steps are not important or they intentionally omit common-sense information under the assumption that they share the same context with their audience \citep{mitkov2014anaphora}.

 Our result showed that the two types of less detailed instructions led to different performance outcomes.
 As shown in Figure~\ref{fig:loweringdetail}, we observed no statistically significant deterioration in learning efficiency when intermediate steps are skipped.
-This suggested that modern reinforcement learning algorithms are capable of interpolating missing information based on the given context and therefore can quickly recover from the missing intermediate steps.
+This suggested that RL algorithms are capable of interpolating missing information based on the given context and therefore can quickly recover from the missing intermediate steps.
 However, when removing a whole dimension of constraints, finding the goal would take more training time with a larger variance.
-This indicated that the model is trained from scratch and thereby lack any prior commonsense knowledge to extrapolate the missing dimension of the information.
+This indicated that in such instances, the model essentially relearns from scratch and thereby lacking any prior commonsense knowledge to extrapolate the missing dimension of the information.